Population decline

+Global rates of population growth and decline (2021–2022); population growth rate takes birth, death, and migration rates into account.
+Future projections are based on the United Nations World Population Prospects (from 1950 until 2100).

 Population decline, also known as depopulation, is a reduction in a human population size.
-Throughout history, Earth's total human population has continued to grow, but projections suggest this long-term trend may be coming to an end.

-From antiquity until the beginning of the Industrial Revolution, the global population grew very slowly, at about 0.04% per year.
-After about 1800 the growth rate accelerated to a peak of 2.1% annually during the 1962–1968 period, but since then, due to the worldwide collapse of the total fertility rate, it has slowed to 0.9% as of 2023.
+Earth's total human population continues to grow, as it has done throughout history, but projections suggest this long-term trend may be coming to an end.
+From antiquity (10th century BCE–500 CE) until the beginning of the Industrial Revolution in early modern Europe (late 18th–early 19th centuries), the global population grew very slowly, at about 0.04% per year.
+After about 1800 the growth rate accelerated to a peak of 2.1% annually during the mid-20th-century baby boom (1945–1968 period), but since then, due to the worldwide collapse of the total fertility rate, it has slowed to 0.9% as of 2023.
 The global growth rate in absolute numbers accelerated to a peak of 92.8 million in 1990, but has since slowed to 70.4 million in 2023.

-Long-term projections indicate that the growth rate of the human population of the planet will continue to slow and that before the end of the 21st century, it will reach zero.
+Long-term projections indicate that the growth rate of the human population on the planet will continue to slow down, and that before the end of the 21st century it will reach growth zero.
 Examples of this emerging trend are Japan, whose population is currently (2023) declining at the rate of 0.5% per year, and China, whose population has peaked and is currently (2023) declining at the rate of about 0.2% per year.
 By 2050, Europe's population is projected to be declining at the rate of 0.3% per year.
 Population growth has declined mainly due to the abrupt decline in the global total fertility rate, from 5.3 in 1963 to 2.2 in 2023.
 The decline in the total fertility rate has occurred in every region of the world and is a result of a process known as demographic transition.
 To maintain its population, ignoring migration, a country on average requires a minimum fertility rate of 2.2 children per woman of childbearing age (the number is slightly greater than two because not all children live to adulthood).
 However, most societies experience a drop in fertility to well below two as they grow wealthier.